Special Weather Statement issued for Jackson by NWS - NewsBreak

 Special Weather Statement issued for Jackson by NWS

-Effective: 2021-09-01 10:57:00 EDT Expires: 2021-09-01 19:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Jackson A strong thunderstorm will impact portions of eastern Jackson County through 630 PM CDT At 537 PM CDT, Doppler radar was tracking a strong thunderstorm 7 miles northeast of Marianna, moving south at 10 mph.
+Effective: 2021-09-07 20:00:00 CDT Expires: 2021-09-07 22:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Jackson A strong thunderstorm will impact portions of northeastern Jackson County through 1045 PM CDT At 952 PM CDT, Doppler radar was tracking a strong thunderstorm near Bridgeport, moving northeast at 15 mph.
 HAZARD...Winds in excess of 30 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Marianna, Sneads, Grand Ridge, Greenwood, Blue Spring, Lovedale, Dellwood, Star, Two Egg, Simsville, Cypress, Chipola Terrace, Buena Vista and Marianna Municipal A/P. MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov
+Locations impacted include Bridgeport and Long Island.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0